 E. Hänsler: Statistische Signale, 3.Auflage, Springer, 2001

-Starting this semester exam procedure for Signals and Systems II will be adapted slightly.
+The exam procedure for Signals and Systems II has been adapted slightly.
 The notes on the exam execution and rules will be shortened.
 Instead of reading out the whole exam problems there will be 10 minutes of additional reading time.
 Please note that during this reading time no writing will be allowed.

 Exam Results and Exam Inspection:

-The results of the summer semester's exam of 27.09.2018 are now online in the QIS-system.
-Please note the (second) date of the exam inspection:
+The results of the summer semester's exam of 26.09.2019 are now online in the QIS-system.
+Please note the date of the first exam inspection:

 Room: Library of the DSS-group (D-037 A)